“`html

 For more detailed information on how to protect your business from a 40% tax bill, visit our page on Business Inheritance Tax Relief.

-When planning your estate, considering charitable bequests can be a beneficial strategy for both your favourite causes and your tax obligations.
-Leaving your estate to charity not only supports a good cause but can also provide tax benefits.
+When planning your estate, considering charitable bequests can be a powerful strategy for both supporting the causes you care about and reducing your inheritance tax bill.
+Leaving part of your estate to charity is completely exempt from IHT and can also lower the rate of tax on the rest of your estate.

 How Charitable Bequests Work